 In 2016, Douglas Cleveland was hired and under his leadership, the choir program has been in residency at Gloucester Cathedral, singing daily Evensongs and leading the Eucharist on Sunday morning.

 The St. Thomas Adult Choir is the primary choir of the parish, and is comprised of both professional and amateur singers of all ages who can read music.
 The choir leads the singing and other liturgical aspects of the 10:00am Eucharist each Sunday, plus occasional services such as Ash Wednesday, the many Holy Week liturgies, the Christmas Eve services, and the Festival of Nine Lessons and Carols.
 The choir also sings for Evensong services once a month.
 Music at the Sunday services typically includes two anthems, plus leadership in a psalm, hymns and service music.

 Rehearsals take place on Wednesday evenings from 7:30 PM to 9:00 PM.
 The finest repertoire is sung from the last five hundred years of choral composition around the world, as well as world music.
 The choir currently has 35 members and meets September through May.
 The choir traveled to England to be in residency at St. Alban’s Cathedral in 1997 and Gloucester Cathedral in 2019.

-The Choristers have over 40 members and are directed my Jacki Sullivan, Director of Music at St. Thomas School.
+The Choristers have over 40 members and are directed by Jacki Sullivan, Director of Music at St. Thomas School.
 Rehearsals take place on Wednesday evening from 5:30 to 6:30pm in the Music Room.
-The students learn a vast amount of repertoire from different periods and are instructed in liturgy, Scripture, and music sight reading.
+St. Thomas is a member of the Royal School of Church Music, and we use its curriculum Voices for Life, which gives children and youth a strong background in sight singing, vocal techniques and special choral repertoire suitable for liturgical worship.
 The Choristers have sung at Benaroya Hall, joining the Canadian group The Three Tenors.